 A spirometer is a vital tool used to diagnose and manage many different types of lung diseases.
 Spirometry products require high performance differential pressure sensors to accurately diagnose a patient’s lung functions.
-Additionally, these handheld units must provide highly accurate readings regardless of how the unit is positioned when it is being held.
-Today, additional measurements are typically required to ensure accurate results due to unstable sensor zero functionality.
-Positional sensitivity remains an ongoing issue with competing differential pressure sensing technology.
+Additionally, these handheld units must provide highly accurate readings regardless of how the unit is positioned when held.
+Additional measurements are typically required to ensure accurate results due to unstable sensor zero functionality.

-Spirometry provides a way to test a patient’s lung functions.
-It measures the lung capacity and volume under various test conditions.
-Some of the most common measurements are:
+Spirometry measures lung capacity and volume under various test conditions.
+Some of the most common measurements:

 For example, the value of FVC together with FEV1 can help diagnose the type of lung disease present.

-A low FEV1 value indicates that there is a blockage in the air flow out of the lungs – a critical item to be monitored for COPD (chronic obstructive pulmonary disease) patients.
+A low FEV1 value indicates that there is a blockage in the air flow out of the lungs – a critical item to be monitored for COPD (chronic obstructive pulmonary disease) .
 Spirometry is thought to be the most reliable way to test your lungs for COPD and asthma.
 Additionally, Spirometry testing determines the severity of the disease and is done to cross check the efficacy of a given lung treatment.

-Superior Sensor Technology has optimized the NimbleSense architecture for Spirometry applications with the SP Series of differential pressure sensors for spirometry and FOT (forced oscillation technique).
-This product family addresses the performance requirements of this market with a highly unique and differentiated offering:
+Superior Sensor has optimized the SP Series of differential pressure sensors for spirometry and FOT (forced oscillation technique).
+This product family addresses the performance requirements with a highly unique and differentiated offering: